sst/sst/www/docs/learn/render-queries.md

 :::info Behind the scenes
 Let's look at how our typesafe frontend GraphQL client works behind the scenes.

-SST uses [urql](https://formidable.com/open-source/urql/), one of the most popular GraphQL clients.
-The `useTypedQuery` hook wraps around urql's [`useQuery`](https://formidable.com/open-source/urql/docs/api/urql/) hook while using the types that [Genql](https://genql.vercel.app) generates based on our GraphQL schema.
+SST uses [Urql](https://formidable.com/open-source/urql/), one of the most popular GraphQL clients.
+The `useTypedQuery` hook wraps around Urql's [`useQuery`](https://formidable.com/open-source/urql/docs/api/urql/) hook while using the types that [Genql](https://genql.vercel.app) generates based on our GraphQL schema.

 The types are code-genned automatically.
 We looked at this process back in the [GraphQL API](graphql-api.md) chapter.